 If you have something important and you want to format the device without losing any data, follow these steps-

-2. In File Explorer window, click on “This PC” to visualize all the drives on your computer.
+2. In the File Explorer window, click on “This PC” on the left-hand side.

 Close File Explorer window.

-4. Click on the Search box beside Windows icon and then type “cmd“.
+4. Click on the Windows icon and then type “cmd“.